quiddity-wp/noita-map-viewer/README.md

+> [!CAUTION]
+> This is NOT my work.
+I just branched it to submit tiny link-fixes.
+>
+> However, the original author ("Aaron") seems to have deleted their Github-account, hence I have the only copy of this entire code repository
+>
+> Github's Ui has buried the "origin" of it being a fork...
+(It's clearly visible in the repo history)
+>
+> [Today I learned!
+We should trim unused branches, otherwise we might inherit them!
+Now I either have to preserve it all forever on their/world's behalf, or delete it from reality...Ugh.]
+>
+> Original content by "Aaron" is below:

 ## About

 Noita Map Viewer is a fast, fully-responsive, [OpenSeadragon](https://openseadragon.github.io)-based map viewer for the videogame [Noita](https://noitagame.com).
 It offers a viewing experience that is on par with, if not superior to the one that is offered by EasyZoom.
 A demo of this viewer is available [here](https://noita.datahoarder.dev).